JentleJoe/alx-system_engineering-devops/0x00-shell_basics/README.md

 changes working directory to user's home directory

 ##3-listfiles
-list files and directories in long format
+lists files and directories in long format

+##4-listmorefiles
+lists files and directories including their hidden files and long format